StephenRicher/AssociationAnalysis/README.md

 * Filter individuals by relatedness (pi‐hat threshold)

 ### plot_stats()
 The `plot_stats()` workflow generates visual summaries of the input data.
-Plots are saved to the [output directory]('./results/summary/plots').
+Example data plots are saved to [./results/summary/plots/](./results/summary/plots/).

 ### association()
 The `association()` workflow conducts a CMV burden test and a SKAT test with optional covariates.
 A setFile is automatically generated from the user-provided GFF3 file.
 Grouping units are defined by genes (exonic regions only).

 ## Configuration
-See below and [here]('./conf/defaults.config') for default parameters with descriptions.
-Users should set parameters in the main [configuration file]('./nextflow.config').
+See below and [./conf/defaults.config](./conf/defaults.config) for default parameters with descriptions.
+Users should set parameters in [./nextflow.config](./nextflow.config).

 ```
 // Default parameters - mandatory set to null